FAQ For Dogs

 Q. If I miss a day what happens?

 If you miss a day it is not the end of the world but we do recommend trying to be as consistent as possible, spraying twice a day.
 If you do miss a day, the healing process can be delayed.
 Depending on the situation, it may give the pathogenic bacteria or fungi the opportunity to take hold again so we do recommend being as vigilant as possible, especially in the first week.

 Q. Do I spray externally only or can I spray it in their mouths?

 Our recommendation is to spray it on their skin or to use in their ears however dogs do lick themselves and this process is all good as far as we are concerned.
-We do only have exemption under the veterinary medicines act for external use however it is GRAS approved (generally recognised as safe).
+We were granted exemption under the veterinary medicines act for external use however it is GRAS approved (generally recognised as safe).